hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

 + _Line 6_: the `getTrack` function.
 It first checks if the HTML track is already loaded (_line 10_).
 If it is, it calls the callback function passed by the caller, with the loaded TextTrack as a parameter.
 If the TextTrack is not loaded, then it sets its mode to "hidden".
 This will instruct the browser to load the track.
 Because that may take some time, we must use a `load` event listener on the HTML track before calling the callback function.
 This allows us to be sure that the track is really completely loaded.
 + _Lines 1-4_: the readContent function is only called with a loaded TextTrack.
 Here we do nothing special for the moment except that we refresh the different track statuses in the HTML document.

-#### Knowledge check 1.2.3

-1. When you force load a track, how can you be sure that it's loaded?

-  a.
-You should define a load event listener on the html track element, when the track is loaded, the load event will be fired.
-Do the rest of your work with the track in this listener (reading its content, etc).<br>
-  b.
-Check the `readyState` property of its HTML track element.
-If it has a value=2, then the track is loaded.

-  Ans: a<br>
-  Explanantion: The `readyState` property will not load the track.
-To load a file, set the `mode` property of its TextTrack object to "hidden" or "showing" and then use a load listener on the html track element, like in the provided example.

 #### Notes for 1.2.3 The `TextTrack` object

 + `TextTrack` object